jhilikmajumdar/Stock-price-prediction-with-machine-learning/README.md

 This repository contains a comprehensive project focused on predicting the stock prices of a given company using machine learning techniques.
 While the unpredictability of the stock market is acknowledged, this project aims to employ both simple and advanced predictive models to gain insights into potential future stock behaviors.

-**It has got a nice interactive way to give dates and it shows the probable stock price from two different method used.**
+**It has got a nice interactive way to give dates and it shows the probable stock price on the given date from two different method used.**

 #### Key Features: